codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/packer-gcloud.md

 Even though Codefresh is Kubernetes-native and designed for containers, it can still deploy traditional applications in the form of Virtual Machines to any Cloud provider.

-In this example we will use [Packer](http://www.packer.io/){:target="\_blank"} to package an application into a VM disk image that will then be launched in Google Cloud.
+In this example, we will use [Packer](http://www.packer.io/){:target="\_blank"} to package an application into a VM disk image that will then be launched in Google Cloud.
 Because Packer itself is already offered [in a Docker container](https://hub.docker.com/r/hashicorp/packer/){:target="\_blank"}, it is very easy to run Packer in a Codefresh pipeline.

 Google also offers a [Docker image for GCloud](https://hub.docker.com/r/google/cloud-sdk/){:target="\_blank"} making the launching of the VM straightforward in a Codefresh pipeline.